List Widget Overview [src]

-This new approach tries to provide roughly the same functionality as the old approach but often uses a very different approach to achieve these goals.
+This new approach tries to provide roughly the same functionality as the old approach but often uses a very different way to achieve these goals.

 The other big difference is the massive change to the data model.

-was a rather complex interface for a tree data structure and
+was a rather complex interface for a tree data structure.

-deliberately designed to be a simple data structure for lists only.
+deliberately designed to be a very simple data structure for lists only.
 (See

 above) for how to still do trees with this new model.)